Working Remotely — Tips and Resources

 How Do I Obtain The Virtual Private Network (VPN) Application?

-The VPN application in included in the standard software package on each device procured through ISS.
+The VPN application (currently called Global Protect) is included in the standard software package on each institutionally owned computer.

 How Do I Use VPN?